MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/compression.md

 # Compression actions

-Zip or unzip files from archives

-## Get started with compression actions

 To compress (or zip) a file, use the **ZIP files** action and specify a path to archive.
 If the archive already exists, the action will add the selected files.

 The following example uses a variable to specify the path to archive. **Best compression** ensures maximum file size reduction, and a password adds a layer of security to the archive.